praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 };
 ```

-This will make sure you import tailwind on our project.
+This will make sure that you imported tailwind to your project.

 ## Tailwind Config

-On `tailwind.config.js` in the root of our folder, all the following code:
+In the root folder, to `tailwind.config.js` , add the following code:

 ```js
 module.exports = {